fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - 1.
 Randomize questions
 	  - Check this option if you would like the questions on this page to be shown in a random order every time this survey is taken.

-Conincidentally enough, loading the survey for the first time presented the questions in their appropriate outline.
+Coincidentally enough, loading the survey for the first time presented the questions in their appropriate outline.

 .. figure:: ../../resources/editor/pre_random.png
 	:align: center